yohanyee/StructuralCovariance/README.md

 # StructuralCovariance
-An R package for working with structural covariance networks
+Tools for working with structural covariance networks